MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/component-framework.md

 After the code component is added to a field in model-driven app, you can now configure portals to use the code component in the entity form.
-Once you configure the code component on entity form, ensure you configure entity permission to allow **Read** access to **Web Resource** entity for the portal users before they can see the component on the portal page.
+Once you configure the code component on an entity form, ensure you configure entity permission to allow **Read** access to **Web Resource** entity for the portal users before they can see the component on the portal page.

-> [!NOTE]
-> Private preview participants must import this attached managed solution before proceeding to next step for adding the code component to an entity form.

-To add code component to entity form:
+To add code component to an entity form:

 1. Open [Portal
     Management](configure/configure-portal.md)
     app.

-2. Select **Entity Forms** from the left pane.
+2. On the left-pane, select **Entity Forms**.

 3. Select the entity form you want to add the code component to.